 VOLUNTEER'S INPUT

-If volunteers have any ideas, suggestions, problems, advices, volunteers are requested to contact to the office administration directly.
+If volunteers have any ideas, suggestions, problems, advices, etc., we encourage them to contact the office administration directly.

 WORKING IN THE NEPALI CULTURE

-One of the most exciting aspects of this volunteer programme is the opportunity it affords the volunteer to work in a new culture.
-Many Nepali people and systems will work very differently to the way volunteers are used to them working in their home country but it is important volunteers adopt the role of learner and guest rather than assuming that their way of doing things is correct or better.
+One of the most exciting aspects of this volunteer program is the opportunity it affords the volunteer to work in a new culture.
+Many Nepali people and systems will work very differently than what the volunteers are used to in their home country.
+It is important volunteers adopt the role of learner and guest, rather than assuming that their way of doing things is correct or better.

-Having a foreknowledge of the culture you are working in will help you understand why they do things the way they do and therefore, make the exchange of ideas and experiences much more rewarding.
+Having an understanding of the culture you are working in will help you understand why the people of that culture do things the way they do; therefore, making the exchange of ideas and experiences much more rewarding.
+Upon arrival, volunteers are given an introduction on the Nepali culture and what behavior is expected of our volunteers.
+We are open to answering any questions you may have about the Nepali culture and customs.